 Arrested on rape charges, Chinmayanand sent to 14 day judicial custody

-New Delhi, Sep 20: Former Union Minister and senior BJP leader Chinmayanand, who is accused of raping a law student, was arrested in Uttar Pradesh' Shahjahanpur on Friday.
+New Delhi, Sep 20: Former Union Minister and senior BJP leader Chinmayanand, who is accused of raping a law student, was arrested in Uttar Pradesh's Shahjahanpur on Friday.
 Meanwhile, a local court sent the BJP leader to 14 day judicial custody.

 The arrest came following intense grilling of the BJP leader by SIT on Saturday last week.